Identifies the central coordinates of a circle with a fixed radius that maximizes the coverage of demand points.

 - df

-data.frame.
-Should include at least columns for longitude, latitude, and the value of interest to summarize.
+A data.frame containing demand points.
+Must include at least columns for longitude, latitude, and the value of interest.

 - value